wso2/docs-open-banking/en/docs/advanced/token-authentication.md

 For more information on access tokens, see the [overview of access tokens in WSO2 API Manager documentation](https://apim.docs.wso2.com/en/latest/learn/consume-api/manage-application/generate-keys/obtain-access-token/overview-of-access-tokens/).

-In order to cater to any open banking requirements, WSO2 Open Banking Accelerator contains the following access token
+In order to cater to any open banking requirement, WSO2 Open Banking Accelerator contains the following access token
 features:

 ## Certificate bound access tokens